senlin/soblossom/README.md

 2014.12.27 - Dutch added - by [Piet Bos](http://senlinonline.com)

+## Font Awesome

+Since 150208 we are loading the Font Awesome icon font via Bower.
+This means that you don't need to separately enqueue it anymore which saves a call to an external source.
+We have added two lines to the main scss file (`scss/style.scss` line 25-26) which you can remove if you don't need Font Awesome.

+## Grunt

+Since 150205 we have included Font Awesome and added some import lines to the `scss/style.scss` file to be able to use this super popular icon font on your site.
+If you don't want to use it, you can just remove the lines and even delete the fontawesome folder from the `bower_components` if you want.

+If you're new to Grunt, then we would like to suggest to start off by reading [this amazing article](http://24ways.org/2013/grunt-is-not-weird-and-hard/) by Chris Coyier.

+As a quick reminder (if only for ourselves) to start a new project you will first need to install everything:

+* start with installing Foundation according to [the Get Started instructions over at Zurb](http://foundation.zurb.com/docs/sass.html)
+* then copy over everything from this Repo into your new project (overwrite everything except the `bower_components` and the `node_modules` folders and don't forget to remove the `.git`folder that comes with the Foundation install)
+* when Foundation is installed the grunt-sass and grunt-contrib-watch tasks are already installed, so you don't have to install those anymore
+* grunt-contrib-concat: `$ npm install grunt-contrib-concat --save-dev`
+* grunt-contrib-uglify: `$ npm install grunt-contrib-uglify --save-dev`
+* grunt-wp-i18n: `$ npm install grunt-wp-i18n --save-dev`

+For LiveReload to work, you will need to [install the browser extension](http://feedback.livereload.com/knowledgebase/articles/86242-how-do-i-install-and-use-the-browser-extensions-) for the browser you use for your dev work.

+Included is a sample Gruntfile.js that you can use as a start.

+### Can I also use soblossom without Grunt?

+Yes, of course you can!
+Then you can just ignore all the stuff about Grunt.
+What you then need to do though is to adjust the enqueueing of styles and scripts in the `inc/soblossom.php` file (lines 168-210) and if you want to use the Font Awesome font, you will need to separately include that (lines 132-141).

 ## Credits

 Nowadays there are plenty of WordPress themes built on Foundation and we have looked at a few of them: [Reverie](https://github.com/milohuang/reverie) by [Zhen Huang](https://github.com/milohuang), [Required+](https://github.com/wearerequired/required-foundation) (discontinued) by [Required+](http://required.ch/who-we-are/), [WPForge](http://wpforge.themeawesome.com/) by T. Vasquez and last but not least [JointsWP](http://jointswp.com/) by [Jeremy Englert](http://twitter.com/jeremyenglert).
 Thanks all for your guidance, tips and inspiration!